Please update the form to fix the errors and resubmit.

-“It’s been fantastic to see the teamwork and collaboration across the BGF teams this October as we walked, ran and volunteered together for such a worthy cause.
-I had the honor of visiting one of the Teenage Cancer Trust wards at University College Hospital during our fundraise to talk about their important work and how contributions like ours will impact children and young adults diagnosed with cancer.
-It has been an inspiring and impressive month and I’m incredibly proud of everyone at BGF for all of their efforts.”
+“It’s been fantastic to see the teamwork and collaboration across the BGF teams this October as we walked, ran, and volunteered together for such a worthy cause.
+I had the honor of visiting one of the Teenage Cancer Trust wards at University College Hospital during our fundraiser to talk about their important work and how contributions like ours will impact children and young adults diagnosed with cancer.
+It has been an inspiring and impressive month, and I’m incredibly proud of everyone at BGF for all of their efforts.”

-The impact of these challenges goes beyond the donation and awareness building that’s being raised as it positively influences the workforce like it did for Nicole.
+The impact of these challenges goes beyond the donation and awareness building that’s being raised, as it positively influences the workforce as it did for Nicole.

 Nicole Peirce, Personal Assistant for BGF’s Reading team, raised more than £480 for the charity.
 “This was a brilliant opportunity to raise money for the Teenage Cancer Trust and getting active in the process.
 Although exercise is part of my everyday lifestyle, I found ways to volunteer in my local area, as well as push myself further with long distance running and spinning.
 Being put in a team with a mix of colleagues across different regions really generated a great collaborative spirit and fun competitiveness, whilst raising lots of money for such a worthwhile cause.”